ananyaachan/Dynamic_Duo/README_V2.md

 - Voter model
 - Bounded-confidence model

 In order to implement these models, we first researched and understood what each model means in the realm of opinion dynamics, and how we can implement this through code.
 The threshold and voter models are discrete models, i.e. the opinions are in discrete values - so a node (analogous to a person in a social network) has either one opinion or the other.
 Our discrete models only accounted for 2 kinds of opinions, labelled as 0 and 1.
-The bounded-confidence model however is a continuous model, which means that the opinions of the nodes are labelled as a decimal between 0 and 1.
+The bounded-confidence model however is a continuous model, which means that the opinions of the nodes are labelled as a two-digit decimal between 0 and 1.

 A) The threshold model
 - We considered two groups of opinions: Group 0, Group 1